-Academic Success Coaching is designed to provide you with the opportunity to build a relationship with your coach for the purpose of planning your educational career, learning the skills needed for academic success, and learning how to access the resources and services that are available to you on campus.
+Academic Success Coaching is a resource for our adult undergraduate and graduate students that is designed to provide you with the opportunity to build a relationship with your coach for the purpose of planning your educational career, learning the skills needed for academic success, and learning how to access the resources and services that are available to you on campus.

 Academic Success Coaching is a collaborative educational process where you and your coach are partners in meeting and ensuring your academic, personal and career goals.
 This partnership requires proactive participation and frequent involvement by both parties.
 This partnership is a process that is built over your entire educational career at Friends University.
 Both parties have clear responsibilities for ensuring that this partnership is successful.
 However, please understand that your coach will not make decisions for you.
 Coaches will help you develop realistic educational and career goals based on the most accurate and current information available.

 The Academic Success Coach team at Friends University is here to assist you with not just the completion of your degree program, but to also help build and develop skills you can apply to your personal, professional and academic lives.
 The standards and values of the coaching staff are derived from the mission of Friends University and align with the core values of academic advising set forth by the National Academic Advising Association (NACADA).

 - Advisers are responsible to the individuals they advise.

 - Advisers are responsible for involving others, when appropriate, in the advising process.

 - Advisers are responsible to their educational community.

 - Advisers are responsible for their professional practices and for themselves personally.